danielv27/Fixico-assignment/README.md

 The client has no real auth.
 A pill in the nav lets you switch country and role to simulate different users — this re-evaluates flags on the next request.
 In production these values would come from a session or JWT.

+The same control shows the user's rollout bucket (`0`–`99`).
+The frontend mirrors the API's `crc32(user_id) % 100` calculation so the demo can show why a user does or does not land in percentage-based flags.
+Re-rolling creates a new demo user id and therefore a new bucket.

 ## Seeded flags

 | Flag | Who sees it | Notes |